fusky-labs/fursuit-detector-web/README.md

 ## Get it up and running

-> You'll need an up-to-date version of both Node and Python to properly
+> You'll need an up-to-date version of both Node (at least v16.x) and Python (at least v3.9)
-> get it up and running.
+> to properly get it up and running.

-Fork and clone the repo, instead of installing Node and Python libraries yourselve, we have a Bash script set up for you!
+Fork and clone the repo, instead of installing Node and Python libraries yourselves, we have a Bash script set up for you!
 Just simply run:

 ```sh
 sh install.sh
 ```

-The bash script installs the Python packages first in the `requirements.txt` file, then installs Next.js dependencies next.
+The script installs the Python packages first in the `requirements.txt` file, then installs Next.js dependencies next.

-There is not an easy solution to run both servers in one, instead:
+There is not an easy solution to run both servers all at once (we're figuring it out because we're stupid), you'll have to run them seperately in their own instance:

 ```sh
 # Run the local Next.js server
 npm --prefix ./client run dev